pyhacks/access-specifiers/README.md

 The dot (.) in between the modifier and the name is required.

 You can also set new members with access modifiers after creating the class.
-Classes inheriting _Restricted_ stores _ClassModifier_ objects.
+Classes inheriting _Restricted_ store _ClassModifier_ objects.
 You can use them as modifiers:
 ```python
 class MyClass(access_specifiers.Restricted):
     @classmethod